rob-coaching/js-dates-fullstack-guide/README.md

 ## Intro
 In JS there is a topic that s*cks like almost none other: DATE operations.

-In this guide we wanna show practially how to
-1) handle date formats in JS
+This guide will not go into the details of ALL possible things you can do with JS dates.

+It will be solely focusses on the most common fullstack flow:

-2) grab date input from user
+1) grab date input from user
+2) use & store meaningful date formats in JS
 3) using dates to filter data in the backend (in MongoDB)

 ## Formats.
 Formats.
 Formats.